staylorx/hello_world_dart_mcp_server/BUILD.md

 1. Make your code changes
 2. Test locally: `dart run bin/hello_world_mcp_server.dart`
+3. Build and test on target platforms
-3. Commit and push to a feature branch
+4. Commit and push your changes
-4. Create a pull request - this triggers the build workflow
-5. Review the build results in the PR checks

 ### Creating a Release